gill6151/mercury/README.md

 # Mercury

-RSS Parser for IRC
+Simple & Customisable RSS Parser for IRC.

-This bot is currently in development and not fully functioning.
-Do not use in production.
+This bot is not completed, expect bugs/crashes/errors.
+Use in production is disadvised at this stage.

 ![m!feed Example](/.screens/1.png?raw=true "m!feed Example")